Court of quarter sessions: Lower Canada

-In 1791 27 districts were created to replace the role of the three founding districts.
+In 1791, 27 districts were created to replace the role of the three founding districts.
 In 1832 when Montreal was incorporated as a city the role of the Mayor of Montreal replaced the quarter sessions chairman and that of the court by Montreal City Council.

-Courts of quarter sessions in Upper Canada
+Upper Canada

 A Court of Quarter Sessions was held four times a year in each district to oversee the administration of the district and deal with legal cases in the Province of Upper Canada (later Province of Canada West after 1841).
 It was created in 1788 and remained in effect until 1849 when local governments and courts were assigned to county governments to replace the district system created in the 1780s.

 List of Quarter Session courts in Upper Canada and later in Canada West: